Global survey reveals 1 in 12 teens report vaping in the past month

 “Prevalence rates of frequent vaping among young people are low globally.
 However, we need to have comprehensive policies, such as strict enforcement of age restrictions, taxation, limiting nicotine concentrations, and advertising bans, to prevent uptake among young people,” said lead author Gary C. K. Chan, PhD, of the National Centre for Youth Substance Use Research at the University of Queensland, in Australia.

-Note: Not all attachments are visible to the general public
+Note: Not all attachments are visible to the general public.
+Research URLs will go live after the embargo ends.

-Please link to the article in online versions of your report
+Research Web page Please link to the article in online versions of your report (the URL will go live after the embargo ends).

-Media contact details for this story are only visible to registered journalists.
+Contact details are only visible to registered journalists.